garrandall/popular-music-data/tracks/forever-came-today-jackson-5.md

 Darling
-Ooh, my darling make me yours
+Oh, my darling make me yours
 As I touch your face
 Tell me love has led me (led me)
 To this place